Itsmarz941/refactored-adventure/README.md

 # refactored-adventure
-if i could start with the very easy way to the dangerous step of coding in this game engine
+I could start with a very easy way to the dangerous step of coding..